Why should you compost organic waste?

 Can I still use the composter if I only have kitchen waste?

-Yes, if you add layers of of carbon rich material such as sawdust, cardboard and straw etc to balance the nitrogen in the food waste.
+Yes, if you add layers of sawdust (carbon to balance the nitrogen in the food waste).

 What can I put in my composter?